NicoleYoung01/Ciphers/finalanalysis.md

 ### The cipher became too easy to break because of brute force attacks.

 ## What made it useful?
-### The Four-square cipher encrypts pairs of letters, which makes it significantly stronger than substitution ciphers etc. since frequency analysis becomes much more difficult.
+### The Four-square cipher encrypts pairs of letters, which makes it significantly stronger than substitution ciphers. since frequency analysis becomes much more difficult.

 ## What are other interesting uses of this code or similar codes?
 ### One intresting code that i found that was simaler to four square is two square cipher.
 It is bascilly the same thing just with two squares.